 For calls of lock.acquire(..) that are parameterized with a time-limit or with the requirement for immediate locking, the omission of checking the result of lock.acquire(..) will allow the caller to proceed without acquiring a lock.

 Threading model

+Multiple threads can have shared data, as well as other shared resources.
+All of the vulnerabilities documented in ISO/IEC 24772-1 subclause 6.63 apply.
+To avoid them, concurrent access to such data or resources must be synchronized.
+The following example shows a simple scenario where synchronization is required.

+database_value=0

+lock=threading.Lock()

+def update(x):…

+#Takes a finite amount of time and updates x

 def increase():